-Deficiencies can be added to the respective campus' backlog in years when contractor inspections are not scheduled.
-During the scheduled on-site assessment, the contract inspector estimates the remaining useful life of various components that comprise a building's mechanical, electrical, or architectural system and records this information in the assessment software program.
-When a particular building system nears the end of its useful life, a new self-generated (by the software program) facility deficiency is added to the backlog list.
+Deficiencies can be added to the respective campus’ backlog in years when contractor inspections are not scheduled.
+During the scheduled on-site assessment, the contract inspector estimates the remaining useful life of various components that comprise a building’s mechanical, electrical, plumbing, or building envelope closure system (architectural, roof, façade, etc.) and records this information into the BUILDER assessment software program.
+When a building system nears the end of its useful life, the software program adds a new self-generated replacement facility deficiency to the backlog list.
+NIST does not make a distinction between active or inactive assets for reporting DM&R. NIST will perform facility condition assessments surveys for capitalized NIST-owned buildings (including those fully depreciated).

 With the end of the Gaithersburg FCAs contract in 2016 and the end of the Boulder contract in mid FY 2018, NIST’s current contract encompasses both campuses, unlike in the past where FCAs were conducted through separate, individual campus-focused contracts.
 The Federal Real Property Council’s latest guidance requires facility assessments for each facility every five years if using condition assessments for reporting DM&R needs.
 NIST, in coordination with the Department, migrated its facility condition assessments data over to the U.S. Army Corps of Engineer’s BUILDER Sustainment Management System (SMS).
 The BUILDER SMS uses a knowledge-based philosophy that does not rely on fixed frequencies of inspections or assessments.
 It is widely accepted and being used by all branches of the U.S. Department of Defense, the National Nuclear Security Administration within the U.S. Department of Energy, and other Executive Branch offices of the U.S. government.
 During FY 2018, NIST’s existing database of backlog deficiencies was migrated from VFA facility software to the Army Corps of Engineers’ BUILDER SMS.
 At the end of FY 2019, NIST awarded the replacement facility condition assessment and Capital Asset Management contract to a firm that is well versed in BUILDER SMS.
 The work that has been performed during FY 2020 includes the consulting firm reviewing and becoming familiar with the deficiency backlog that was migrated to BUILDER SMS and newly assessing the condition of NIST’s facilities and their sustainability at its two main campuses and two radio stations.
-In FY 2020, NIST modified the contract to include the following additional professional Architectural/Engineering services: to assess code compliance facility related deficiencies as they pertain to the National Electric Code, Fire Protection and Fire Alarm Codes, Life Safety Code, and Americans with Disabilities Act (ADA), and to assess the condition of NIST’s on-site utilities infrastructure (domestic water, sanitary sewer, storm sewer, cooling distribution, heating distribution, electrical distribution, fuel distribution), and horizontal infrastructure outside buildings’ immediate exterior envelope (roadways, parking lots, sidewalks, fencing) at the two main campuses.
+In FY 2020, NIST modified the contract to include the following additional professional Architectural/Engineering services: to assess code compliance facility related deficiencies as they pertain to the National Electric Code, Fire Protection and Fire Alarm Codes, Life Safety Code, and Americans with Disabilities Act (ADA), and to assess the condition of NIST’s on-site utilities infrastructure (domestic water, sanitary sewer, storm sewer, cooling distribution, heating distribution, electrical distribution, fuel distribution) and horizontal infrastructure outside of the buildings’ immediate exterior envelope (roadways, parking lots, sidewalks, fencing) at the two main campuses.

 This additional contract work is planned for completion and the deficiencies entered into the BUILDER software program by mid-FY 2021.